Credit Clearing: A New Approach to Exchange

 The Money Problem

 The conventional monetary system suffers from fundamental design flaws that have led to systemic problems.
-Our Credit Mathematician has identified the following key issues:
+Research has identified the following key issues:

 Centralized Control